AlCastilloBa/roadcoin_level_editor/README.md

 # Technical details

-Uses python 3 and tkinter for building the user interface.
+Uses python 3 and Tkinter for building the user interface.
+The graphical viewer window is created using a Tkinter canvas.
 The aim is to get a simple and minimal, but functional interface.

 # Current status

 Currently under development.
 The application can load and show maps, the panning and zooming is operational.
 Items can be selected and modified.
-However, practical editing is not possible yet.
+New items can be added, by pointing and clicking directly on the viewer window.

+Possibility to save maps is coming soon.